 Other Far Eastern subjects of the Russian Federation - Kamchatka, Sakhalin and Jewish autonomous regions - showed negative dynamics in the rating of PPP, dropped from 51 to 59, from 45 to 69, from 64 to 73 lines, respectively.

-Let's remind, the mechanism of state-private partnership assumes attraction by state and municipal authorities of business opportunities for realization of infrastructural projects of high social importance, but with a long financial return.
-We are talking about private investments in the construction, repair and modernization of transport system facilities, housing and communal services, health care, education, etc. Such investments, according to the government, are simply necessary in conditions when the possibilities of budget financing of infrastructure are inexorably decreasing (by 10% a year over the past five years).
+Let us recall that the mechanism of public-private partnership involves the attraction of business opportunities by state and municipal authorities for the implementation of infrastructure projects of high social significance, but with a long financial return.
+We are talking about private investments in the construction, repair and modernization of objects of the transport system, housing and communal services, healthcare, education, etc. Such investments, according to the government, are simply necessary in conditions when the possibilities for budget financing of infrastructure are inexorably decreasing (by 10% per year over the past five years).

-In Russia, the PPP mechanism is governed by two laws - No.115-FZ "On concession agreements" and No.224-FZ "On public-private partnership, municipal-private partnership in the Russian Federation and amendments to certain legislative acts of the Russian Federation".
-The cardinal difference between them is that according to the first law the possibility of transferring ownership rights to the objects of the agreement from the public partner to the private one is excluded.
-And the second possibility is allowed.
-The most common form of PPP is a concession - an agreement concluded by the authorities with a private company about transferring it into operation on specified terms certain land plots or objects with the right to operate them for a certain period.
-At the same time, the government (public partner) can compensate the business (private partner or concessionaire) through various schemes by means of various schemes, and the latter, in turn, can pay it a certain fee for using the provided objects.
+In Russia, the PPP mechanism is governed by two laws - No. 115-FZ "On concession agreements" and No. 224-FZ "On public-private partnership, municipal-private partnership in the Russian Federation and amendments to certain legislative acts of the Russian Federation."
+The fundamental difference between them is that according to the first law, the possibility of transfer of ownership of the objects of the agreement from a public partner to a private one is excluded.
+And the second allows such a possibility.
+The most common form of PPP is a concession - an agreement concluded by the authorities with a private company on the transfer of certain land plots or objects into operation on agreed terms with the right to operate them for a certain period.
+At the same time, the authorities (public partner) can, through various schemes, compensate the costs to the business (private partner or concessionaire), and that, in turn, pay her a certain fee for the use of the provided objects.

-For example, the scandalous reputation of a project for organizing an automated system for charging truckers in Russia, Platon, works like this: the state represented by Rosavtodor has entered into a concession agreement with the private company RT-Invest Transport Systems (RTIT).
-Under the terms of the latter, RTITS builds the Plato infrastructure at its own expense, uses it for 13 years (charges fees for truckers), and then transfers the system to the state.
-The company transfers the collected money to the budget (according to the plan - 1 trillion rubles for 13 years or about 77 billion per year).
-For this, the state pays to its concessionaire at the expense of the budget a remuneration of more than 10 billion rubles a year.
-Not all representatives of the Russian political elite are encouraged by such cooperation between business and government.
-For example, Yury Boldyrev, one of the founders of the Yabloko party, a well-known Russian economist and politician, believes that the transfer of state functions to commercial companies indicates its weakness, inherently corrupt and represents additional hidden taxation of the population.
+For example, Platon, a project that has gained a scandalous reputation for organizing an automated system for collecting payments from truckers in Russia, works like this: the state, represented by Rosavtodor, has entered into a concession agreement with the private company RT-Invest Transport Systems (RTITS).
+Under the terms of the latter, RTITS builds the Platon infrastructure at its own expense, uses it for 13 years (collects a fee from truckers), and then gives the system into the ownership of the state.
+The company transfers the collected money to the budget (according to the plan - 1 trillion rubles over 13 years, or about 77 billion a year).
+For this, the state pays its concessionaire at the expense of the budget remuneration in the amount of more than 10 billion rubles a year.
+Not all representatives of the Russian political elite approve of such cooperation between business and government.
+For example, one of the founders of the Yabloko party, a well-known Russian economist and political figure, Yuri Boldyrev, believes that the transfer of some of its functions to commercial companies by the state authorities testifies to its weakness, corruption-intensive in its essence and represents an additional hidden taxation of the population.

 Where are the hospitals, where are the roads

-According to him, the PPP mechanism should not be considered as a panacea for all infrastructure problems.
-And the fact that the PPP rating has dropped by the end of the year somewhere or stably stays at a low level does not necessarily mean that the regional authorities do not work well.
-Simply, they can use other ways to involve private business in the process of creating a more favorable social environment.
-These can be mechanisms for government procurement, auctions, agreements on production sharing or the same advanced development territories (TOR) actively created in recent years in the Far East.
-In the latter case, in contrast to PPP, it is not a private investor that solves the social tasks facing the authorities, but on the contrary, the authorities give preferences to the business for solving its production tasks.
-But the output implies an increase in output, the emergence of new jobs, profit growth, tax revenues.
-And all this should inevitably be converted into a comprehensive improvement of the social environment.
+According to him, the PPP mechanism should not be viewed as a panacea for all infrastructure problems.
+And the fact that the PPP rating has dropped somewhere at the end of the year or is stably at a low level does not necessarily mean that the regional authorities are doing poorly.
+They can simply use other ways to involve private business in the process of creating a more favorable social environment.
+These can be mechanisms of state purchases, auctions, production sharing agreements, or the same advanced development areas (PDAs), actively created in recent years in the Far East.
+In the latter case, unlike PPPs, it is not the private investor who solves the social problems facing the authorities, but on the contrary, the authorities provide preferences to business for solving its production problems.
+But the output implies an increase in the volume of products, the creation of new jobs, an increase in profits, tax revenues.
+And all this must inevitably be converted into a comprehensive improvement of the social environment.